About the National Provider Identifier (NPI)

 Questions About the NPI

-Almost everything you ever wanted to know about the NPI is here.
+Almost everything there is to know about the national NPI registry is here.

-CMS provides an NPI search tool for looking up providers' NPI numbers.
+CMS provides a free NPI search tool for looking up providers' NPI numbers.

-CarePrecise provides a listing of the data fields from the NPPES (NPI registry database) that are included in CarePrecise healthcare provider data products.
+CarePrecise provides a listing of the data fields from the NPPES (the national NPI registry downloadable database) that are included in CarePrecise healthcare provider data products.

 CarePrecise cannot access or edit NPI registry records.
 To update your record, as required within 30 days of any change, visit the NPPES website and login using the credentials that were created with the NPI registration.